Rigs#

 Examples#

-An example of filtering by region
+An example of filtering by operator

 1. To retrieve rigs for a specific operator and state: